alex-greff/themer/README.md

 # themer
-A library for setting up structured themes in frontend web applications.
+A base library for setting up structured CSS/SCSS themes in frontend web applications.